Payroll SA

 Starting from 1 March 2021, COIDA registration is another aspect of non-compliance.

 • Unemployment benefits – A worker who contributed to the fund and whose employment has been terminated can claim.
-You can not claim if you resign from your job.
+You can not claim if you resign, abscond or take voluntary retrenchment

 • Illness benefits – A worker who is unable to work because of ill health can claim for 6 months.